 4.7 Errors Caused by Thermal Deformation of the Process System

-The thermal deformation of the CNC process system has a relatively large impact on the CNC machining accuracy, especially in the CNC precision machining and large CNC parts processing, the machining error caused by the thermal deformation can sometimes account for for 50% of the total error of the workpiece.
+The thermal deformation of the CNC process system has a relatively large impact on the CNC machining accuracy, especially in CNC precision machining and large CNC parts processing, the machining error caused by the thermal deformation can sometimes account for 50% of the total error of the workpiece.

 5 Causes and Analysis of Machining Accuracy and Machining Error

 CNC machining accuracy and CNC machining error are used to evaluate the surface parameters of CNC machining parts.
 Usually, machining accuracy is the application of mathematical tolerance grade to express, the smaller the numerical value of the grade, the higher the precision requirements of CNC machining parts, in machining need to have a smaller processing error!
-And the CNC machining error is mainly to reaction with a concrete numerical value, the greater the numerical also suggests that the machining error, the greater the CNC processing and the lower the accuracy, in the process of mechanical parts processing, regardless of any machining manner is likely to be one hundred percent accurate, there will always be some machining error, only machining error is smaller, the higher the quality of the processing, CNC machining parts to meet the needs of the user.
+And the CNC machining error is mainly to a reaction with a concrete numerical value, the greater the numerical also suggests that the machining error, the greater the CNC processing and the lower the accuracy, in the process of mechanical parts processing, regardless of any machining manner is likely to be one hundred percent accurate, there will always be some machining error, only machining error is smaller, the higher the quality of the processing, CNC machining parts to meet the needs of the user.

 But in the actual CNC machining process, CNC machining precision of the confirmation need in relation to the actual need, only from the point of CNC processing quality, natural CNC machining accuracy is higher, the CNC machining quality is better, but the CNC machining precision of the ascension, often require a greater economic input, increase the cost of machining.
 Therefore, at the time of confirmation for CNC machining precision, it also needs to be determined according to the actual needs, so that the CNC machining can not only meet the needs of users but also maintain the economic cost of CNC processing.